matthew1001/paladin/doc-site/docs/architecture/distributed_sequencer.md

  - simple happy path: sender delegates transaction to a coordinator and that coordinator eventually successfully submits it to the base ledger contract
  - happy path with switchover: sender delegates transaction to a coordinator but before the transaction is ready for submission, the block height changes, a new coordinator is selected which then  eventually successfully submits it to the base ledger contract
- - realistic happy path: given that different nodes are likely to become aware of block height changes at different times, there are 6 different permutations of the order in which the 3 nodes ( sender, previous coordinator, new coordinator) become aware of the new block height but to understand the algorithm, we can reduce the analysis to 3 more general cases: When the sender is behind, when the previous coordinator is behind and when the new coordinator is behind.
+ - realistic happy path: given that different nodes are likely to become aware of block height changes at different times, there are 6 different permutations of the order in which the 3 nodes ( sender, previous coordinator, new coordinator) become aware of the new block height but to understand the algorithm, we can reduce the analysis to 3 more general cases:
+     - When the sender is behind
+     - When the previous coordinator is behind
+     - When the new coordinator is behind.
  - failover cases: there is no persistence checkpoints between the transaction intent being received by the sender node and the transaction being dispatched to the base ledger submitter so if either the sender or coordinator node process restarts, then it loses all context of that delegation
      - sender failover.
 If the sender restarts, it reads all pending transactions from its database and delegates each transaction to the chosen coordinator for that point in time.
 This may be the same coordinator that it delegates to previously or may be a new one.
 The sender holds, in memory, the name of the current coordinator and will only accept a dispatch confirmation from that coordinator.
 So if it happens to be the case that it had delegated to a different coordinator before it restarted, then it will reject the dispatch confirmation from that coordinator and that copy of the assembled transaction will be discarded.
 Noting that this would trigger a re-assembly and re-run of the endorsement flow for any other transactions, including those from other senders, that have been assembled to spend the states produced by the discarded transaction.
 However, in most likeliness, all other senders will switch their preference to the same new coordinator and trigger a re-do of all non dispatched transactions.
      - coordinator failover.
 When the coordinator restarts, it will continue to send heartbeat messages but those messages only contain the transaction ids for the transactions that were delegated to it since restart.
 For any pending transactions that were previously delegated to it, when the sender of those transactions receives the heartbeat message and realizes the that coordinator has "forgotten" about the transaction, then the sender re-delegates those transactions.